alfs/tailscale-iot/README.md

 You probably don't want to touch this code by hand.
 But it works, with some quirks.
 I hope it will give inspiration to a clean, optimized, smaller, implementation.

 Current status: Connects to self-hosted headscale servers (probably also tailscale servers - haven't tested), registers successfully, gets IP address, gets peer names and addresses.
+External STUN via google works and records the external NAT address and port in the headscale database.
+STUN via DERP does not work.

+What does not (even if Claude claims it's fixed in the git logs!): DERP tunneling of wireguard packets, or DISCO nat punching.
+Some packets get through, as evident by tcpdump, but there is no ping/pong despite many hours of troubleshooting and flipping back and forth between crypto implementations.

-TODO: go from peers to wireguard connectivity to testing of echo server.
+TODO: go from peer, stun and registration with the server to gain wireguard connectivity and test of echo application.

-Current problem: Lack of Claude tokens ;)
+Current problem: Claude doesn't progress in solving the more intricate protocol issues with DERP and DISCO and goes back and forth among tests and adjustments.
+Dumping the esp32 wifi traffic towards DERP and peers can give more insights.

 ## Build & Flash Instructions